LivinBreezy/TPG-J/README.md

 # TPG-J
 This is the most up-to-date repository for TPG-J. The current version is v0.9.5.

+# UPDATE 2/7/2019:
+   ### TPGLearn Code Changes
+   * TPGLearn.mutate() now ensures the number of root teams will never fall below 5.
+   * All instances of increments and decrements moved from TPGLearn to their respective objects' add/remove methods in the Team and Learner classes.
+   ### Learner Code Changes
+   * Learner.Learner(..) constructor for rebuilding a Learner is now overloaded, accepting either a long action or a Team action.

 # UPDATE 11/16/2018:
    ### TPGLearn Code Changes
    * TPGLearn.initializePopulations() now initializes the Team population to a size of TeamPopSize (was TeamPopSize/2).